Frequently Asked Questions

 How do I know my level?

 If you are not sure of your 'level' in a language, you must take a placement test.
 No test is needed if you are an absolute beginner, a native speaker, or a high-level learner of the language who has a recent diploma or test score showing your proficiency in the language.
-If you fit one of these categories, please email the coordinator.
+If you fit one of these categories, please email the Programme Head.

 Where can I find information on placement tests?